Bourne426/tripPlanner/README.md

 # tripPlanner
-A webapp similar to MMT.
+A webapp similar to MMT using django framework